meg-gutshall/flatiron-curriculum-notes/2-intro-to-ruby-development/intro-to-ruby-development-curriculum-tree.md

 ├── Intro to Programming
 │   ├── Intro to Tic Tac Toe
 │   ├── MINASWAN: Yukihuro Matsumoto
-│   ├── What Is A Program?
+│   ├── What Is a Program?
 │   │   └── Hello World
 │   └────── Welcome to Tic Tac Toe
 ├── Debugging